daskos/mentos/README.md

 ## Notable Features

 - Pure python so no C++ meddling
 - Full featured Zookeeper and Redirect based Master detection
 - Dict based for simplicity
 - Task scheduling should be quite fast due to the asynchronous nature of the networking engine
-- Fairly simple if somewhat magical(master detection) codebase
+- Fairly simple codebase

 ## Install